NexusSwitchboard/nexus-mod-service/README.md

 ## Slack App Permissions
 The Slack App requires the following OAuth roles to function properly:

-* bot - Required for having a bot presence that can behave as a user and be mentioned and DM'd
+* *bot* - Required for having a bot presence that can behave as a user and be mentioned and DM'd
-* channels:history - Required to pull message information from a channel
+* *channels:history* - Required to pull message information from a channel
-* groups:history - Required to pull message information from a user's private chanel
+* *groups:history* - Required to pull message information from a user's private chanel
-* im:history - Required to pull message information from the user's DMs
+* *im:history* - Required to pull message information from the user's DMs
-* mpim:history - Required to pull message information from the users' multi-person DMs
+* *mpim:history* - Required to pull message information from the users' multi-person DMs
-* users:read - Required to pull profile information needed to connect Jira with Slack
+* *users:read* - Required to pull profile information needed to connect Jira with Slack
-* users:read.email - Required to pull user's email needed to connect Jira with Slack
+* *users:read.email* - Required to pull user's email needed to connect Jira with Slack
-* users:profile:read - Required to pull users' display_name field (the @<name>)
+* *users:profile:read* - Required to pull users' display_name field (the @<name>)
-* chat:write:bot - Required to create new message as the app bot user
+* *chat:write:bot* - Required to create new message as the app bot user
-* chat:write:user - Required to create new messages in the name of the initiating user.
+* *chat:write:user* - Required to create new messages in the name of the initiating user.

 ## Module Configuration

+* `REQUEST_COMMAND_NAME: "<command_name>"`
-    # This is the name of the slash command for initiating a request
+    * This is the name of the slash command for initiating a request

-    REQUEST_COMMAND_NAME: "<command_name>",
+* `REQUEST_JIRA_PROJECT: "<JIRA_KEY>"`

-    # This is the project that new requests will be added to
+    * This is the project that new requests will be added to

-    REQUEST_JIRA_PROJECT: "<JIRA_KEY>",
+* `REQUEST_JIRA_ISSUE_TYPE_ID: "<JIRA_ISSUE_TYPE_ID>"`

-    # This is the issue type for the tickets created
+    * This is the issue type for the tickets created

-    REQUEST_JIRA_ISSUE_TYPE_ID: "<JIRA_ISSUE_TYPE_ID>",
+* `REQUEST_JIRA_EPIC: "<JIRA_EPIC_PARENT_KEY>"`

-    # This is the epic under which the ticket will be created
+    * This is the epic under which the ticket will be created

-    REQUEST_JIRA_EPIC: "<JIRA_EPIC_PARENT_KEY>",
+* `REQUEST_JIRA_START_TRANSITION_ID: 21`

-    # This is the transition to use to set the status to some form of _In Progress_
+    * This is the transition to use to set the status to some form of _In Progress_

-    REQUEST_JIRA_START_TRANSITION_ID: 21,
+* `REQUEST_JIRA_COMPLETE_TRANSITION_ID: 31`

-    # This is the transition  to use to set the status to some form of _Done_ (note that cancel and complete use the same transition but the resolution is set to "Done" for complete and "Won't Do" for cancelled)
+    *  This is the transition  to use to set the status to some form of _Done_ (note that cancel and complete use the same transition but the resolution is set to "Done" for complete and "Won't Do" for cancelled)

-    REQUEST_JIRA_COMPLETE_TRANSITION_ID: 31,
+* `REQUEST_JIRA_EPIC_LINK_FIELD": "customfield_10800"`

-    # This is the "custom" field name that represents the epic field used for "standard" issue types.
+    * This is the "custom" field name that represents the epic field used for "standard" issue types.
 If not given, then it is assumed that we can simply use the REQUEST_JIRA_EPIC as if it were a parent (which is valid for newer issue types).

-    REQUEST_JIRA_EPIC_LINK_FIELD": "customfield_10800"
+* `REQUEST_JIRA_RESOLUTION_DISMISS": "Won't Do"`

-    # The name of the resolution to use when someone cancels a request.
+    * The name of the resolution to use when someone cancels a request.

-    REQUEST_JIRA_RESOLUTION_DISMISS": "Won't Do"
+* `REQUEST_JIRA_RESOLUTION_DONE": "Done"`

-    # The name of the resolution to use when someone completes a request
+    * The name of the resolution to use when someone completes a request

-    REQUEST_JIRA_RESOLUTION_DONE": "Done"
+* `REQUEST_JIRA_DEFAULT_COMPONENT_ID: ""`
+    * The ID of the comonent to use if no component is given during issue creation

+* `REQUEST_COMPLETED_SLACK_ICON: ""`
+    * The icon to use for this state (note that it should have the :<name>: format and should be available in the workspace into which the app is deployed)
+* `REQUEST_CANCELLED_SLACK_ICON: ""`
+    * The icon to use for this state (note that it should have the :<name>: format and should be available in the workspace into which the app is deployed)

+* `REQUEST_CLAIMED_SLACK_ICON: ""`
+    * The icon to use for this state (note that it should have the :<name>: format and should be available in the workspace into which the app is deployed)

+* `REQUEST_SUBMITTED_SLACK_ICON: ""`
+    * The icon to use for this state (note that it should have the :<name>: format and should be available in the workspace into which the app is deployed)

+* `REQUEST_WORKING_SLACK_ICON: ""`
+    * The icon to use for this state (note that it should have the :<name>: format and should be available in the workspace into which the app is deployed)

+* `REQUEST_EDITING_SLACK_ICON: ""`
+    * The icon to use for this state (note that it should have the :<name>: format and should be available in the workspace into which the app is deployed)

+* `REQUEST_ERROR_SLACK_ICON: ""`
+    * The icon to use for this state (note that it should have the :<name>: format and should be available in the workspace into which the app is deployed)

+* `SLACK_BOT_USERNAME: ""`
+    * The name of the bot user given in your Slack app.
+If this does not match (case insensitive) then the module will not be able to correctly identify its own messages which will cause some problems during ticket status updates in Slack.

 The following are connection-specific configuration options:

 * *SERVICE*_SLACK_APP_ID: [`string`]